All Urbandale Reads 2021

-At the June 30, Urbandale City Council Meeting, Mayor Robert Andeweg signed a proclamation naming “The Things They Carried” by Tim O’Brien as the official All Urbandale Reads selection for 2020.
+At the April 6 Urbandale City Council Meeting, Mayor Robert Andeweg signed a proclamation naming “When the Emperor Was Divine” by Julie Otsuka as the All Urbandale Reads selection for 2021.

 About the All Urbandale Reads Program